Physical Quantities v1.0.0

 sudo make install

 This is a header-only library, so no compilation is needed.
-On most systems, the above code installs this library's headers to /usr/local/include/PhQ and writes configuration files to /usr/local/share/PhQ.
+On most systems, the above code installs the Physical Quantities library's headers to /usr/local/include/PhQ and writes configuration files to /usr/local/share/PhQ.
 You can uninstall the library by simply deleting these directories.

 Testing instructions differ depending on your build system.

-If using the CMake build system, you can manually test the Physical Quantities library on your system with:
+If using the CMake build system, test the Physical Quantities library on your system with:

 git clone git@github.com:acodcha/phq.git PhQ